 Using the word “council”

 The word “council” merely functions as a noun.
 Essentially, it describes a group of people who are authorized to make decisions for a community, such as a city council or committee, or give advice or guidance on specific matters.
-The examples below show using the noun “council” in the correct context.
+The examples below show the use of the noun “council” in the correct context.

 Tip for using “council” correctly

 To ensure you grasped the correct understanding of the word “council,” you can replace the word with synonyms that have similar meanings and fit into the same context.
-In addition, you can advance your variation in your writing style and extend your vocabulary.
-The following table illustrates suitable alternative words for “council.”
+In addition, you can further develop your variation in your writing style and extend your vocabulary.
+The following table illustrates alternative words for “council.”

 Using the word “counsel”